St. Louis Cultural Sites

 Katherine Dunham Museum and Cultural Center

-DESCRIPTION: Founded by world renown choreographer, dancer, teacher, and social activist Katherine Dunham, who arrived in East St. Louis in 1967.
+DESCRIPTION: Founded by world-renowned choreographer, dancer, teacher, and social activist Katherine Dunham, who arrived in East St. Louis in 1967.
 This museum and cultural center is located in a nicely restored estate.
 Her amazing collections include The Haitian Room paintings, furniture pieces, carvings, macramé, thunderstones, and art relics from the Caribbean and African cultures – several were designed by Miss Dunham.
-The Dynamic Room celebrates West African culture through the display of sculpture, masks, statuettes and tapestry.
+The Dynamic Room celebrates West African culture through the display of sculptures, masks, statuettes, and tapestry.
 The Music Room contains African, Caribbean, and Latin American percussion instruments collected by Miss Dunham during her travels – some used by the Dunham Dance Company.
-At any given time this museum and cultural center has art exhibits, dance rehearsals and more.
-The best time to visit is during the annual exhibition shows celebrating Black History Month and Women History Month.
+At any given time this museum and cultural center has art exhibits, dance rehearsals, and more.
+The best time to visit is during the annual exhibition shows celebrating Black History Month and Women’s History Month.

 DAYS & HOURS: Mon-Tue & Thu-Sat 10a-4p; tour times 10a, 11a, 1p, 2p and 3p